 Top diet tips for healthy heart

 Heart is one of the most important organs in our body responsible for almost everything that gives life to it.
 It is the center of your cardiovascular system and is vital for the overall functioning of the body.
+As told by Dr Devi Shetty in his interviews that worst offense against the body is eating against nature.
 Beating approximately 72 times per minute of our lives, the human heart is essentially a muscle (a little larger than the fist).
 It pumps the blood carrying all the essential materials required for the functioning of our body.
 From the transportation of oxygen to the success of your immune system, your heart performs all the important roles.
 With the human heart assuming such great importance, it becomes imperative to ensure its wellbeing.
 However, there are various perilous diseases which pose a major threat to human heart.
 Angina, Arrhythmia, Congenital heart disease, Coronary artery disease, dilated cardiomyopathy and Myocardial infarction, are some of the most common ones.
 As a matter of fact, Heart diseases are the leading cause of deaths across the globe.
 They are said to claim more lives than all forms of cancer combined.It is an umbrella term for all kinds of disorders that affect the heart.
 Various medical studies show that the building up of plaque in arterial walls is one of the most common causes of a heart disease.
 It results in the narrowing of the arteries which further slowdowns the blood flow and increases the risk of a heart attack or stroke.
 Being diagnosed with a heart disease tends to take an emotional toll, affecting your mood, outlook, and quality of life significantly.Different heart diseases have different causes and symptoms depending upon their type and conditions.
 Some of the most common symptoms include:

 - Discomfort or pain arising at the centre of chest (also known as angina)